NASCAR All-Star Race Format, Rules: Allow Sports Betting to Spice Up Sunday Night’s Race at Texas

 2. Encourage NASCAR betting

 This is what truly excites me about the prospect of an All-Star Race at Las Vegas Motor Speedway.
-The beauty of this event is that the structure prevents it from being a long, boring green-flag race because it’s split into four short segments of 30 laps, 20 laps, 20 laps and 15 laps in the final stage.
+The beauty of this event is that the structure prevents it from being a long, boring green-flag race because it’s split into multiple stages with breaks in-between.

-The four segments not only do a good job of breaking up the race and ensure it doesn’t get too strung out, but it also gives sportsbooks an opportunity to post updated in-race odds and bet types, and fans the time to bet on those before the start of the next segment.
+The stages not only do a good job of breaking up the race to ensure it doesn’t get too strung out, but also gives sportsbooks an opportunity to post updated in-race odds and bet types, and fans the time to bet on those before the start of the next stage.

 Offer bets that keep fans engaged